akshayvijaynair/music-academy-docs/README.md

 ### Create new private page
 <details>
-  <summary> ID: 5 | Also known as a private page - This is the class service that the teacher is offering to signed up students (Click for description)</summary>
+  <summary> ID: 5 | Also known as a private page - This is the class service that the teacher is offering to signed up students <br><strong>Click here to show use case description</strong></summary>

 | Description Item         | Description                                                                                                 |
 |---------------------------|-------------------------------------------------------------------------------------------------------------|